The Concrete Trend You Didn’t Know About: Floating Concrete Steps

 Does concrete float?
 Well… not exactly.
 However, this trend in concrete design is turning heads wherever it’s installed.
-Floating concrete steps appear to rest in mid-air.
-In fact, they may look like a magic trick or an optical illusion, but they are structurally sound.

 This post will discuss this under-appreciated trend in concrete design, including the following: